fallen-icarus/cardano-loans/README.md

 The BorrowerID must be present to prevent tricking the credit history if a borrower is also their own lender.
 Otherwise, it could possibly enable double counting loans in the credit history.
+Besides, there is no reason to allow updating the lender address of finished loans - no more payments will be made.

 This redeemer is designed so that lenders can update the address in the same transaction where they purchase the Key NFT on the secondary market.
 It is modeled after